WRGB: News operation

 For most of its first half-century on the air, WRGB was the dominant news station in the Capital District.
 This was in part because of its status as the area's first station.
 Indeed, for its first decade-and-a-half on the air as a commercial station, it was the only station that provided a clear picture to most of the market; its competitors were initially on the UHF band before the FCC dropped in additional VHF allocations in the late 1950s.
 It also benefited from its relationship with WGY radio, which was a sister station from 1942 to 1983; the two stations were able to cover the Capital District like no one else could.

 Its newscasts were anchored for over 40 years by the venerable Ernie Tetrault (who was immortalized in the 1992 film Sneakers directed by one-time WRGB intern Phil Alden Robinson).

-Liz Bishop is the station's longest tenured personality.
+Liz Bishop was the station's longest tenured personality.
 She joined WRGB as a weekend sportscaster in 1975, and became Tetrault's last anchor desk partner in 1982.
-She is still the station's main female anchor.
+She was the station's main female anchor until her retirement on May 30, 2025.
 After Tetrault's retirement in 1993, the station was quickly eclipsed by WNYT and for several years in the mid-1990s fell to third place, mirroring a nationwide trend that saw CBS' ratings drop in the wake of losing rights to the National Football League while NBC was buoyed by blockbuster shows like Seinfeld and ER, along with NBA, NFL and Olympics coverage.
 For the most part, the station has stabilized at a steady second place although for a period in the early-2000s it fell back to third.
 In recent years, the Capital District has seen a spirited three-way battle for news leadership, with WRGB, WTEN, and WNYT regularly trading the number-one spot.